inet-framework/inet-showcases/mobility/combining/doc/index.rst

 Note that antenna orientation is only relevant with directional antennas.
-This example uses isotropic antennas (and there is no communication), because the goal is to just demonstrate how antennas can be oriented arbitrarily.
+This example uses isotropic antennas (and there is no communication) because the goal is to just demonstrate how antennas can be oriented arbitrarily.

 The scenario for the example simulation is the following: a Mars rover prototype is being tested in the desert.
-The rover moves in a straight line, and has two antennas.
-It uses them to communicate with a base, and a nearby circling drone.
+The rover moves in a straight line and has two antennas.
+It uses them to communicate with a base and a nearby circling drone.
 Each antenna is oriented independently.
 One of the antennas tracks the drone, the other one is directed at the base.